Computer Model Selections

 If you are looking for guidance in purchasing a personal computer to bring to College with you, see What to Bring to College: Technology Edition.

 This listing is for selecting or purchasing College computers (including with Grant and Research Funds).
-It is updated each spring (last update, March 2020).
-Please note that all newly purchased hardware will be equipped with Windows 10 or macOS Catalina (10.15).
+It is updated each spring (last updated March, 2021).
+Please note that all newly purchased hardware will be equipped with Windows 10 or macOS 11 (Big Sur).

 - If you are purchasing for your department, grant, research needs, etc. you may select from the models below — if you require pricing, or believe your needs differ from the provided options please contact the Help Desk.